Opinion: A well-deserved verdict against Rudy Giuliani | KRDO

 Freeman and Moss detailed how their lives were irrevocably changed as they faced racist slurs, death threats, alarming texts messages and phone calls and strangers who appeared at their homes.
 Moss described how she ended up quitting her full time job as an election worker — work that she had loved — and experienced panic attacks, with later diagnoses of acute stress disorder and major depressive disorder.
 Freeman described having to flee her home due to safety concerns, eventually selling the house and living out of her car.

-Although a judge had already found Giulani liable this summer, the jury’s decision on damages Friday underscores the extent to which they believed Giulani inflicted harm upon these two election workers.
-And yet, Giulani remained defiant, telling reporters after the trial, “I don’t regret a damn thing.”
+Although a judge had already found Giuliani liable this summer, the jury’s decision on damages Friday underscores the extent to which they believed Giuliani inflicted harm upon these two election workers.
+And yet, Giuliani remained defiant, telling reporters after the trial, “I don’t regret a damn thing.”

 For Freeman and Moss, this victory matters.
 A lot.
 Because they dared to fight back and speak up.
 Giuliani may not give a damn, or regret a thing, as he said, but his actions are not only shameful in the court of public opinion, they are now also legally accountable in the courtroom.